-In 1879, Mother Sarah Jones, a Superior Vicar in the Society of the Sacred Heart, convinced Boston’s Archbishop John Williams that a Sacred Heart School for girls would flourish in the city.
+In 1879, Mother Sarah Jones, Superior Vicar in the Society of the Sacred Heart, convinced Boston’s Archbishop John Williams that a Sacred Heart School for girls would flourish in the city.
 On April 5, 1880, four Religious welcomed eight girls as the inaugural class to 5 Chester Square in the South End, now the corner of Massachusetts Avenue and Washington Street.
-The Boston foundation was the twentieth Sacred Heart School to open in the United States.
+The Boston Academy of the Sacred Heart became the twentieth Sacred Heart School to open in the United States.
 During the 46 years that the school was situated in Chester Square and later in the elegant Back Bay brownstones on 260-266 Commonwealth Avenue, it enjoyed a rich and storied history.

 Kings and queens, cardinals and Papal legates, and Supreme Allied Commander Marshall Foch numbered among the many visitors to the school.
 Among the earliest students enrolled were the daughters of Boston Mayors Hugh O’Brien, James Michael Curley, and John “Honey Fitz” Fitzgerald, the most well-known being Rose Fitzgerald Kennedy.